RastogiNishant/BreezeBE/README.md

 ## First time setup

+#### Clone this repository to your local

-After cloning, create your local copy of the env file by running one of the following commands.
+After cloning, create your local copy of the env file by running one of the following command.

 ```bash
 npm run setup-env:dev